Thursday, August 28, 2008

 New Job is good!

-The layoff has indeed been the proverbial blessing in disguise.
+.
 I have definitely traded-up and see all kinds of brightness in my new employment-future.
 The work so far is similar to the work I did before; SQL reporting development, except now I will have many greater opportunities to learn new technologies and have my hands all over every aspect of database administration and programming - opportunities I did not, and would not have had at Fairview.
 I'm digging deeper into SSRS than I ever have before and building with SSIS for the first time, I expect to be getting up close and personal with stored procedure functionality and ASP in the near future and diving deeper into .net all the time.
 I had no idea the grass was so green over here.

 Some other positive differences so far: I don't have a pager, I'm never on call, my phone never rings, I get less than 1/10th the email, no more crap-tastic-application support, my boss who is cool and understands development work, checks in with me every couple of days but generally leaves me alone to focus - he's pleased with my production.
 I make a bunch more money too.